 We started this business at the time of the Wall Street downturn (Lehman Brothers, etc.).
 It was a lot of hard work, and we had to get over a few ups and downs until the momentum really kicked in.

 By the 4th year — somewhere in 2012 — the SBI! websites we had were supporting my family and my partner’s family.
 So it became a full-time “job” for both of us.
-I guess if I had been a true “solopreneur” working by myself it could have happened quicker, but working with a business partner has huge benefits.
+I guess if I had been a true “solopreneur” working by myself to build a profitable business it could have happened quicker.
+But working with a business partner has huge benefits.

 As the business grows, they may add a part-time employee, maybe even a full-time one.
 At some point, though, many have to make an important decision…